Hillman Imp: Motorsport

-Between August 12 and 14, 1964, the Sunbeam Imp sports sedan (ZT-86-20) American Rodding Magazine official test car sanctioned US-coast-to-coast endurance run and broke a "world record" in the process, previously set to 53.5 hours by Erwin George “Cannonball” Baker three decades ago in 1933, driving from New York City, to Los Angeles, California, covering 3,011 miles on new Interstate Highways in 48 hours, 9 minutes, 54 seconds at an average speed of 63.7 mph.
+Between August 12 and 14, 1964, the Sunbeam Imp sports sedan (ZT-86-20) American Rodding Magazine official test car sanctioned a US-coast-to-coast endurance run and broke a "world record" in the process, previously set at 53.5 hours by Erwin George “Cannonball” Baker three decades earlier in 1933, driving from New York City, to Los Angeles, California, covering 3011 mi on new Interstate Highways in 48 hours, 9 minutes, 54 seconds at an average speed of 63.7 mph.

 The Imp gained a reputation as a successful rally car when Rosemary Smith won the Tulip Rally in 1965.
 That led the Rootes Group to produce a special rally conversion of the Imp under both the Hillman and Singer marques, known as the Imp Rallye.
 In 1966, after winning the Coupe des Dames, Smith was disqualified under a controversial ruling regarding the headlamps of her Imp.
 The Imp was also successful in touring car racing when Bill McGovern won the British Saloon Car Championship in 1970, 1971 and 1972.

-Imps were also successful racing cars.
-The privateer team of George Bevan dominated the British Saloon Car Championship (later known as the British Touring Car Championship) in the early 1970s.
-Driven by Bill McGovern, the Bevan Sunbeam Imp won the championship in 1970, 1971 and 1972 with limited factory support.

-In UK club racing the Imp variants became highly successful in the under 1000 cc Special Saloon category.
+In UK club racing the Imp variants became successful in the under 1000 cc Special Saloon category.
 Notable exponents of the Imp in racing include Ian Forrest, Harry Simpson, Ricky Gauld, John Homewood, Roger Nathan, Gerry Birrell, Ray Payne and Chris Barter.
-To this day Imps still compete on historic rallies in the UK, with the Vokes' car often making it onto the podium in the HRCR Clubmans Rally Championship.
+To this day Imps still compete in historic rallies in the UK, with the Vokes' car often making it onto the podium in the HRCR Clubmans Rally Championship.

 The Imp was also successfully raced and rallied in other parts of the world, notably Asia, where drivers including Andrew Bryson and Pardaman Singh regularly won saloon car categories into the 1980s.

 The 998 cc Imp engine was also used in three-wheeled racing sidecars in the 1970s and 1980s.
 Exhaust systems were naturally constructed on a one-off basis.
 The engines often sporting the Twin Weber twin-choke setup.
-A number of sidecar crews raced Imp-equipped outfits at the Isle of Man TT races, best placement being Roy Hanks in eleventh place in the 1976 TT 1000cc Sidecar.
+A number of sidecar crews raced Imp-equipped outfits at the Isle of Man TT races, best placement being Roy Hanks in eleventh place in the 1976 TT 1000 cc Sidecar.
 Imp-engined outfits are still regularly championed in classic racing.

 Andy Chesman won the 1972 World Hydroplane championship using an Imp engine.
 He bought Imp specialist company Greetham Engineering and designed a wedge head to increase the 998 cc engine to 125 bhp with twin 40DCOE Weber carburetors.
 He also fitted a spacer on top of the wet block to accommodate longer cylinder liners, increasing capacity to 1220 cc.
 At the BP-sponsored Windermere records week in October 1972, he raised the R1 Class water speed record to 89 mph.
 He was killed in 1998 in a power-boat accident, still holding the record.